 SPAN 1010 and 1020 are courses reserved exclusively for true beginners, students who have never studied Spanish before entering UVA.
-Students who have studied Spanish in high school, who wish to continue in Spanish, will be placed according to scores obtained on the SAT II Exam, the AP Exam, the IB (high level) Exam, or the U.Va.
-Spanish placement exam
+Students who have studied Spanish prior to coming to UVA and who wish to continue in Spanish will be placed according to scores obtained on the College Entrance Examination Board SAT II tests, the AP Exam, the IB (high level) exam, or the U.Va.
+Spanish placement exam.

 All Spanish courses to be counted toward the language requirement must be taken at U.Va. or at a U.Va. approved study abroad program.

 In keeping with the College of Arts & Sciences Area Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.